Corporate Responsibility at If P&C Insurance

 If P&C’s environmental program has three levels:

-- A steering group, led by a member of If P&C’s executive board, sets up and upholds the environmental strategy, policies and overall goals.
+- A governance group, led by a member of If P&C’s executive board, establishes and upholds the environmental strategy, policies and overall goals.

 - The Nordic Environmental Group is responsible for managing and monitoring the implementation of all environmental initiatives concerning facilities and procurement.